 All RTW tickets make you pre-book all your tickets in advance.
-However, since you are purchasing them in one giant bulk package, you may save money off the total price of all individual tickets.
+However, since you purchase them in one giant bulk package, you may save on the total price of all individual tickets.
 (Particularly if you do not want to fly budget airlines).

 RTW Ticket Agencies

-Most importantly, RTW travel agencies have a lot of experience with this type of ticket.
+Most importantly, RTW travel agencies have a lot of experience with this ticket type.
 Fifty-Plus Nomad can use this expertise to save considerable frustration and possibly money.

 There are generally two types of Round the World tickets.
-One type is geared toward flying exclusively on one of the three airline alliances.
-(Each airline alliance has its own rules for how round the world tickets work).
-The other type of Round the World (RTW) ticket comes for RTW travel agencies that use airlines from more than one airline alliance.
+One type is for flying exclusively on one of the three airline alliances.
+(Each airline alliance has rules for how round-the-world tickets work).
+The other kind of Round the World (RTW) ticket comes from RTW travel agencies that use airlines from more than one airline alliance.

-- will be completed within a year after the start of the trip,
+- Will finish within a year after the start of the trip,

 Travelers can change the dates and the times on their tickets so long as they don’t change the destination.
 Airlines often sell these tickets directly.

 Round the World Tickets from Travel Agencies

 However, it is usually cheaper and better to use a Round-the-World travel agency.

 RTW travel agencies are just travel agencies specializing in helping travelers plan a ticket with multiple stops worldwide.
 You can buy any ticket from these agencies.